Bible Study, Prayer, and Homily Resources

 More homilies for the Fifth Sunday Year C

-If Jesus could use the Twelve Apostles with their weaknesses he can certainly use us
+If Jesus could use the Twelve Apostles with their weaknesses, he can also use us

 stories about vocation